courtier/recvsms/README.md

 ## Goals:
 - Support as many services as possible
 - Clean implementation and library
-- Easy to use CLI
+- Easy to use GUI
 - Lightweight

 ## TODO:
 - Add more backends
 - Make an actually working program
+- Separate recvsms library from the actual program